Dendro-X0/OpenDeploy-CLI/docs/getting-started.md

 # Getting Started

 OpenDeploy CLI helps you detect your stack, manage environment variables, and deploy to Vercel and Netlify with CI-friendly output.
+The CLI uses provider plugins (Vercel, Netlify, Cloudflare Pages, GitHub Pages) for provider-specific behavior.

 ## Prerequisites